qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   0.8094 at epoch 90 and 0.7869 at epoch 100.
 Because the favorable trend occurs at the end of the screen, only this cell receives a fresh 400-epoch exploratory run;
   the other seven cells stop.

+## 2026-08-31 — Observable progress is not a sufficient policy constraint

+- A paired screen replaced the unconstrained state multilayer perceptron with a logistic policy whose encoding probability could only increase with the fraction of observed feature rows and query rows accumulated in the existing situation state.
+These quantities were computed from the state, not supplied as endpoint or time inputs.
+- The screen used the same seeds, trials, low initialization, condition-centered retrospective credit, gradual mixture schedule, and 100-epoch budget as the best unconstrained factorial cell.
+- Both seeds remained at endpoint probability 0.021 throughout all ten held-out checkpoints; the mean endpoint gap was -0.0116.
+The progress policy gained a small DM reward over never encoding but remained below matched random and forced endpoint encoding.
+- This failure is retained without tuning the progress definition or slope initialization after observing the result.
+The unconstrained selected method remains the only full-mixture candidate receiving 400 epochs.